Growth Hormone Deficiency

 A growth hormone deficiency is a medical condition in which the pituitary gland does not produce enough growth hormone to facilitate normal growth and development.

-In infants, this can cause serious long-term health problems.
+In infants, this can cause serious long-term health problems, and even premature death.
 For toddlers and young children, a deficiency may result in slower learning development and smaller size.
 For pre-teens and teenagers, growth hormone deficiencies can lead to smaller stature, low weight, and delayed puberty and maturity.

-It is unknown what exactly causes a growth hormone deficiency, but there are numerous things that are believed to affect the likelihood of a growth hormone deficiency.
-These risk factors include Turner Syndrome, mutations of genes, brain tumors, autoimmune inflammations, chronic renal insufficiency, and a damaged pituitary gland due to trauma or radiation.
+It is unknown what exactly causes a growth hormone deficiency, but there are many variables that are believed to affect the likelihood of a growth hormone deficiency.
+These risk factors include: Turner Syndrome, mutations of genes, brain tumors, autoimmune inflammations, chronic renal insufficiency, and a damaged pituitary gland due to trauma or radiation.